 The conflict escalated quickly, and both parties agreed to settle the matter through binding arbitration rather than lengthy court litigation.
 The arbitration was scheduled for late July 19430 in the Berks County Arbitration Hall.

-The arbitrator, Judge Raymond Mulligan, was known for his impartiality and keen eye for detail.
+The arbitrator, Judge the claimant, was known for his impartiality and keen eye for detail.
 Over three days, he heard testimony from Eleanor, Simmons, a local pest control expert, an environmental engineer, and a real estate appraiser.
 The pest controller confirmed that some termite damage existed but was localized and treatable at an estimated $1,500 cost.
 Meanwhile, the environmental report revealed the groundwater contamination was minor and had likely been present for decades without affecting soil usability.

 Simmons’ attorney argued that these conditions should reduce the sale price by nearly 40%, reflecting the remediation costs and market impact, proposing a final price near $16,500.
-Whitfield’s counsel maintained the original contract’s validity, emphasizing the “as is” clause and the earnest money deposit as compensation for Simmons walking away from the deal.
+Whitfield’s counsel maintained the original contract’s validity, emphasizing the as is” clause and the earnest money deposit as compensation for Simmons walking away from the deal.

 Judge Mulligan’s ruling, delivered on August 5, 19430, struck a balance.
 He ordered Eleanor to reduce the sale price by $4,000 to reflect the termite repair costs verified by the pest control expert but dismissed the environmental contamination as insufficient grounds for price reduction.
 Simmons was ordered to complete the purchase within 30 days or forfeit his deposit.